shoui520/shoui520.github.io/docs/vn-linux.md

-# Visual novels on GNU/Linux
+# Visual novels on Linux

 Visual novels are only Microsoft Windows programs, therefore you must use Wine in order to run them.
 This works exceptionally well on Linux.